ky489401/mlflow_demo/README.md

 * fitted model
 * git commit hash

-The MLFlow's interactive UI allows us to view and compare experiments.
+We can then view and compare experiments with mlflow's interactive UI.

 ##  Setup